The Count of Auschwitz

 A Courageous Gentile

 For his bravery, this man known as “The Count of Auschwitz” was named Righteous Among the Nations by Yad Vashem in 1963, a year after Hollywood memorialized him on the silver screen in the movie The Password Is Courage.
-And it was Charles Coward’s courage that made him both an Advocate and an Ally of the Jewish people.
+And it was Charles Coward’s courage that made him a hero of the Holocaust.